symbolrush/locationr/README.md

 # locationr
 LocationR is an experimental package that defines an S4 class 'location' and helps you managing such objects.
 With methods for ploting to .png and leaflet
+## Coding Style
 LocationR is done according to guidelines in 'R Packages' by Hadley Wickham http://r-pkgs.had.co.nz/.
+## Helping Hands
-Roxygen is used for documentation, testthat for automated testing.
-Under heavy construction.
+Roxygen2 is used for documentation, testthat for automated testing.

+### LocationR is under heavy construction.
+No warranty for nothing. :-)